-- 5. Distinguish types of inductive inferences and understand conditions that must be met in cogent inductive argument (sample size, representativeness, reference sets) - 6.
+- 4. Distinguish between basic types of deductive inferences, and similar but invalid forms of inferences - 5.
+Distinguish types of inductive inferences and understand conditions that must be met in cogent inductive argument (sample size, representativeness, reference sets) - 6.
 Describe the basic heuristics and sources of biases in reasoning

-The students will be able to (I) recognize and separate arguments from the broader text (2) distinguish basic types of inferences (3) identify the most common errors in argumentation (4) analyze and evaluate, as well as proper formulate arguments.
+The students will be able to (1) recognize and separate arguments from the broader text (2) distinguish basic types of inferences (3) identify the most common errors in argumentation (4) analyze and evaluate, as well as proper formulate arguments.

-- 1. Presentation of the course
+- I. Presentation of the course

 - 2. Conversational implicature

 - 3. Inference, argument, explanation

 - 4. Logical strength, truth

 - 5. Separation of argument, standard form

 - 6. Diagramming arguments and evaluation

 - 7. Reconstruction of arguments and evaluation

 - 8. Analysis applied to the examples of student arguments

 - 9. Fallacies 1 (ambiguity, slippery slope, appeal to emotion)

-- 10. Fallacies 2 (ad hominem , red herring, straw man)
+- 10. Fallacies 2 (ad hominem, red herring, straw man)

 - 11. Fallacies 3 (circular argument, redefinition, appeal to ignorance)

 - 12. Deductive reasoning

 - 13. Formal errors in reasoning.
 Inductive reasoning

 - 14. Heuristic and biases in reasoning

 - 15. Heuristic and biases in reasoning